tangmf/KittenBot/README.md

 * wakeup: Wakes up the bot, where it will gain 5 health.
 Sets the bot back to online.
 * rename: Rename the bot, where in .rename <new name>, replace <new name> with the bot's new name.

+## Additional Details
+* built using discord.py
+* hosted on heroku using a private version of the repository

 ## Try it out!
 https://discord.com/api/oauth2/authorize?client_id=704323251727368283&permissions=0&scope=bot